yfaway/openhab-rules/README.md

 ## Smart Plugs
 * Turn on/off plugs based on the security arm status, vacation mode, and hours of days.
 * Turn on/off associated light when a power wattage crosses a threshold.
+E.g. turn on the office light when the PC is turned on.

 ## Presence
 * Cell phone wifi connection using Network binding.